|

 Hardwoods:

 I've experimented with a variety of handle finishes in order to find a suitable finish that would look just as good in a knife collection and yet still be serviceable in the field.
-I will not use Varnish as I believe that wood needs nourishing and looks better for it in the long term.
+I will not use Varnish and seal the wood that way as I believe that wood needs nourishing and looks better for it in the long term.

 If I were to only use very dense hardwoods as opposed to burls, it is possible that I would produce a durable and nice looking finish to satisfy the field user and collector alike.
-However, some of the best figured and striking hardwoods are not that dense and finishing them requires copious applications of oils over a long time and finished off with a hard wax like Carnuba.
+However, some of the best figured and striking hardwoods are not that dense and finishing them requires copious applications of oils over a long time and finished off with a hard wax like Carnauba.
+For the most part I now stabilise many of my woods, but I still oil finish them regardless.

-An out and out field knife needs a more durable handle material and finish and, from experience I find nothing better than soaking the knife handle in an oil bath for about three to five days depending on density and after that, a five to seven days drying period.
-This is followed by several wet sandings from 400 to to 800 grade finish before starting to apply the final three to five coats of CCL's Traditional English Knife Oils.
-Once the knife handle is thoroughly dry, it gets a final light sanding and buffing with a couple of applications of hard Carnuba wax on a buffing wheel.
-This id the way I do it and to date has proved to be a very aesthetically pleasing and durable.
+An out and out field knife needs a more durable handle material and finish and, from experience I find nothing better than using stabilized wood or soaking the knife handle in an oil bath for about three to five days depending on density and after that, a five to seven days drying period.
+This is followed by several wet sandings from 400 to to 800 grade finish before starting to apply the finishing touches with hard and soft Carnauba wax on the buffer.
+This is the way I do it and to date has proved to be a very aesthetically pleasing and durable.
+As I do get sent knives to sort out, I often find that the finish of the handle is very superficial and obviously not durable.
+I'll stick to my way of doing things as I want to be sure that my knives' handles are well treated in depth and need only the odd waxing to keep them in tip top condition.

-If you happen to get a finished knife off me with a hardwood handle, it will most probably have been given the full oil treatment and final waxing as described above.
-With use, the wax coat will wear down and needs replenishing so I would suggest that you keep topping up with wax (Carnuba based furniture or car wax will do).
+If you happen to get a finished knife off me with a hardwood handle, it will most probably have been given the full oil treatment and final waxwings' as described above.
+With use, the wax coat will wear down and needs replenishing so I would suggest that you keep topping up with wax (Carnauba based furniture or car wax will do).
 If an oiled finish is preferred, then you'll have to simply de-wax the handle completely and apply two to three very light coats (and I mean very light!) of Danish or CCL oil - the longer you leave between coats the better.
-You'll know when not to apply any more oil as it just sits on the surface and stay rather tacky.
-In which case wipe off the excess and put it aside to dry properly.
+Sand lightly between coats and keep applying the oil repeatedly until you're happy with the finish.
+Once it's nice and dry it's ready for use and after every time you use the knife, clean it and apply a smear of oil to the handle and that's that.
 I don't recommend the use of Linseed or similar very slow drying oils.

 What if you make a mess of it because you applied too much oil?
 Well, just lightly soak a clean cloth with white spirit and gently wipe the handle until it's all smooth again and leave to dry.
 After which, just apply a very thin smear of oil at a time until you get the desired finish.
-The trick is to not rush the process and please, never leave your knife to dry on a hot central heating radiator, room temperature will suffice.
+The trick is to not rush the process and please, never leave your knife to dry on a direct source of heat such as a hot central heating radiator, a nice warm room temperature will suffice.

 What, if in spite of your best efforts you just can't get that handle up to scratch?
 Contact me and let me guide you or, send it back to me and I'll sort it out for you for the cost of postage.
 If in any doubt I strongly suggest you contact me and let me assist you so as to make the whole experience a positive one...

 Notwithstanding the above, I strongly suggest that you use wax to maintain your knife handle.
 A little bit every so often would do just fine.
-Apply some to sheath while you're at it too!
-You can use any furniture wax, but I prefer a Carnuba based wax.
+Apply some to the sheath while you're at it too!
+You can use any furniture wax, but I prefer a Carnauba based wax as in Car polishes especially as many have UV protection as well.
 As good as 'Renaissance Wax' is, which is indeed an excellent wax and can be used on just about anything to protect and give a nice shiny finish to, it's just not up to the job of maintaining a working knife handle.
-My preference is to use a Carnuba based wax, be it a furniture polish sort or car polish sort.
+I swear by a Carnauba based wax, be it a furniture polish sort or car polish sort.
+That goes for handles made from stabilized wood as well.

 |